What Is An Immersion Blender? Ultimate Guide To Immersion Blenders

 Immersion Blender Versus Countertop Blender

-The primary difference between an immersion blender and a countertop blender is what you do with the ingredients that you need to blend.
+The primary difference between an immersion blender and a countertop blender is what you do with the ingredients you need to blend.
 A countertop blender includes a large jar that sits on a motorized base that spins the blades.
-In order to use it, you need to fill the jar with the ingredients.
+To use it, you need to fill the jar with the ingredients.

-An immersion blender, on the other hand, doesn't include any sort of jar or canister.
-Instead, you place the stick blender directly into the pot or jar that is already holding the ingredients.
+On the other hand, an immersion blender doesn't include any sort of jar or canister.
+Instead, you place the stick blender directly into the pot or jar, which is already holding the ingredients.

 In short, you bring the immersion blender to the food, and you bring the food to the countertop blender.